giwih/Gpt-color-theme/README.md

-# Gpt-color-theme for Sublime Text
+# Gpt-color-theme
-These color schemes are not official
+These color themes are followed in Sublime Text and Vs Code

-(for now support only python)

 <h2> ❤️ Addition version! (gl-gpt-Dark)</h2>